-Academic language is a meta-language that helps learners acquire the 50,000 words that they are expected to have internalized by the end of high school and includes everything from illustration and chart literacy to speaking, grammar and genres within fields.
+Academic language is a meta-language that helps learners acquire the 50,000 words they are expected to have internalized by the end of high school and includes everything from illustration and chart literacy to speaking, grammar, and genres within fields.

 Think of academic language as the verbal clothing that we don in classrooms and other formal contexts to demonstrate cognition within cultures and to signal college readiness.
-There are two major kinds: instructional language (“What textual clues support your analysis?”) and language of the discipline (examples include alliteration in language arts, axioms in math, class struggle in social studies and atoms in science).
-No student comes to school adept in academic discourse -- thus, thoughtful instruction is required.
+There are two major kinds: instructional language (“What textual clues support your analysis?”) and language of the discipline (examples include alliteration in language arts, axiom in math, class struggle in social studies, and atom in science).
+No student comes to school adept in academic discourse—thus, thoughtful instruction is required.

 Where to Start

 It would be a mistake to think that academic language is a garbage pail category involving any word, depending on the context.
-A banana daiquiri is a fine adult beverage that most first graders cannot define, but is not an example of academic language.
-Nor do Tier 1 words such as and or house fit the category, although these basic words are important to teach English-language learners (ELLs).
+Banana daiquiri is a term that most first graders cannot define, but it is not an example of academic language.
+Nor do Tier 1 words such as and or house fit the category, although these basic words are important to teach English language learners (ELLs).

-If you are new to incorporating academic language into your lessons, a good place to begin is with Tier 2, high-frequency, general instruction words (such as paraphrase, summarize, predict and justify) that learners need to know for completing an activity, but that are not a lesson’s primary learning objective.
+If you are new to incorporating academic language into your lessons, a good place to begin is with Tier 2, high-frequency, general instruction words (such as paraphrase, summarize, predict, and justify) that learners need to know to complete an activity but that are not a lesson’s primary learning objective.
 These words are critical to students’ successful processing of academic tasks and appear in the Common Core State Standards and on standardized tests.

-Summarizing is a simple and fail-safe approach to academic language activities.
+2. Introduce summary frames: Summarizing is a simple and fail-safe approach to academic language activities.
 Students read a section of text to themselves before verbally summarizing the passage to a partner.
-Alternatively, learners can complete sentence frames -- guides for summarization.
-Here are some examples among many others created by Miss Hultenius:
+Alternatively, learners can complete sentence frames, or guides for summarization.
+Some examples:

 - If the main idea of the paragraph is cause/effect, use the frame: “_____ happens because ______.”